junksamiad/urmston-town-whatsapp-bot/docs/phase2/phase2_completion.md

 ## Next Steps

-After completing Phase 2, we're ready to proceed to Phase 3 (OpenAI Integration) with a functional WhatsApp messaging system.
-The Twilio integration implemented in this phase will enable the conversational registration process in future phases.
+1. **Complete AWS Deployment Testing**:
+   - Execute the tests in `docs/phase2/phase2_testing_plan.md` against the deployed AWS resources
+   - Document the results and any issues encountered
+   - Update this document with the testing results

+2. **Proceed to Phase 3 (OpenAI Integration)**:
+   - After confirming the AWS deployment is working correctly
+   - Build on the functional WhatsApp messaging system implemented in Phase 2
+   - Implement the conversational registration process

 ## Technical Notes for Future Reference